The Best Radon Detector to Make Your Home Safer

 Methods to Check for Radon In Your Home

-Tests for Radon are simple and are the first stage in making your Home more secure.
+Radon tests are simple and the first step in making your Home more secure.

 Step 1: Get the Radon Detector

-Many Radon detectors are available on the internet and in hardware shops.
-Select a device that perfectly suits your requirements—for speedy results, opt for a short-term one; however, for better and more comprehensive data, choose a long-term one.
+Many Radon detectors are available online and in hardware shops.
+Choose a device that suits your needs—for quick results, opt for a short-term detector; for more comprehensive data, choose a long-term one.

 Step 2: Put the detector

-The manufacturer’s instructions should be followed to place the detector correctly, or put it in the most frequently used space of your house, away from high humidity, drafts, and heat sources.
-Be sure to keep it in a quiet area throughout the test period.
+Follow the manufacturer’s instructions to place the detector correctly, or put it in the most frequently used space in your house, away from high humidity, drafts, and heat sources.
+Keep it in a quiet area throughout the test period.

 Wait, and then collect the Data

-If you use .passive, keep them in place during the suggested testing time.
+If you use a passive detector, keep it in place during the suggested testing time.
 If you use active detectors, you should monitor your readings frequently.

 Step 4: Request an analysis